Disentangled Latent Dynamics Manifold Fusion for Solving Parameterized PDEs: Method

 \section{Method}

-We propose Disentangled Latent Dynamics Manifold Fusion (DLDMF), a physics-informed solver for families of time-dependent parameterized PDEs.
-The core idea is to disentangle \emph{space}, \emph{time}, and \emph{PDE parameters} into three separate manifolds, and to fuse them only at a shared continuous decoder, while modeling time evolution intrinsically via a parameter-conditioned latent Neural ODE.
+We propose Disentangled Latent Dynamics Manifold Fusion (DLDMF), a physics-informed latent time-integration surrogate for families of time-dependent parameterized PDEs.
+The core idea is to separate \emph{space}, \emph{time}, and \emph{PDE parameters} into three representation channels and combine them only at a shared continuous decoder.
+Finite-horizon time evolution is modeled through a parameter-conditioned latent Neural ODE.
 Unlike latent-space dynamics pipelines that require per-instance auto-decoding to infer latent states (i.e., test-time iterative optimization), DLDMF initializes its latent dynamics through a feed-forward mapping from PDE parameters, avoiding iterative inference at deployment.